How To Avoid Workarounds

 Your passenger says they know a shortcut between where you are and where you’re going and you take them up on it.
 The problem is that it’s late and dark and you’re both very tired.
 The terrain becomes unfamiliar, landmarks start to disappear, and as you get more and more off the beaten path you realize that you’re lost!
 What do you do?
 You turn the car around, back-track to where you started from and keep on the straight and narrow course.

-It’s the same thing with an IT project management shortcut.
+It’s the same thing with a project management shortcut.
 Someone comes to you and says that they know a way that this project can get done in half the time.
 You take them up on it.
 You quickly find that you’re moving into unexplored territory and new technical terrain.
 Your team hasn’t been here before and they begin to lose sight of those areas where they’re subject-matter experts.
 Next thing you know, you’ve burned up all the time you thought you were going to save, only to find that you need to back out of whatever you did and start over again.
 Not worth it.

 There’s a saying that “if you do something quick and dirty, the dirty will last a whole lot longer than the quick.”
 Even if you were able to save some time by utilizing a shortcut, when things begin to unravel and management or others start to ask why something was a done a certain way, everyone will forget the time that was saved.
 All that will remain to be exposed is the nasty, sinful shortcut that was taken and how it compromised the integrity of the project you’re managing.

-How Can You Overcome IT Project Management Shortcuts?
+How Can You Overcome Shortcuts?

 - Just Say No – Sometimes you have to be the bad guy.
 You don’t have to, nor should you, say YES to every suggestion and idea that comes to you from the team.
 You don’t want to stifle their creativity and ability to offer suggestions, but you’re ultimately the one that’s responsible for the success (or failure) of that project.
 If taking a shortcut isn’t a good or responsible path to go down, then don’t take it.

-- Be Transparent – A second option (if you do want to consider an IT project management workaround) is to be entirely transparent with the decision.
+- Be Transparent – A second option (if you do want to consider a workaround) is to be entirely transparent with the decision.
 Make sure that anyone and everyone that could be negatively impacted by this decision is aware of the potential risk and is in agreement with moving forward.
 Depending upon the nature of your organization and how good people’s memories are, you’ll probably want to get this in writing.
 If, and when, something goes off track because of this decision, then you can refresh everyone’s memories that this was a collective decision that, at the time, appeared to be the right one to take.
 Part of this transparency should also be the fact that this could run the risk of delaying the project even longer or costing more.
 You need to make sure that everyone is comfortable with this decision and understands that there is the possibility of things going terribly wrong.

 - Fight for It – You’ll be in a better position to fight for the right to do things the right way once a couple of shortcuts have been taken and the project has gone south.
 “Remember what happened last time?”
 Or …“We were in a similar situation as this and this is what went wrong”.
 Either of these will certainly refresh people’s memories and hopefully jar them back to their senses if they start going down the slippery slope of wanting to take a shortcut.
 Fight the urge to get involved in a shortcut or workaround as much as possible.
 The consequences are not nearly as profound as succumbing to one of the traditional (biblical) cardinal sins; however, they certainly can make your professional life much more complicated.
 If you don’t feel that it’s the right path to go down, then don’t let anyone convince you otherwise.
 This ability to stand up and rely upon your experience as a professional project manager will help propel your career to new and fulfilling heights.